Santa Claus is coming to town!

 The North American Aerospace Defence Command (NORAD) is tracking Santa’s flight and whereabouts as he makes his annual journey around the world, delivering gifts to the world’s children.

-For more than 50 years, NORAD and its predecessor, the Continental Air Defense Command (CONAD), have tracked Santa’s flight, and the big guy in red has already had a very productive Christmas Eve.
+For the past 67 years, NORAD and its predecessor, the Continental Air Defense Command (CONAD), have tracked Santa’s flight.
+The big guy in red has a busy Christmas Eve ahead of him.

-In 1958, the governments of Canada and the United States created a bi-national air defence command for North America called NORAD, which then took on the tradition of tracking Santa.
+In 1958, the governments of Canada and the US created a bi-national air defence command for North America called NORAD, which then took on the tradition of tracking Santa.

 Canadian NORAD fighter pilots have the honour of welcoming Santa to North America.
 Every year, Canadian fighter pilots fly the CF-18 out of Newfoundland and welcome Santa to North America.
 Then, at numerous locations in Canada, other CF-18 fighter pilots escort Santa.